kyma-project/community/concepts/documentation-strategy/webiste-engine-poc.md

 #### Disadvantages:

-- DITA CCMS is slow and requires relatively big effort to add and publish content.
+- DITA CCMS is slow and requires a relatively big effort to add and publish content.
 - DITA CCMS is not a developer-native tool and adding content together with code is not possible.
 Only UA developers can add content which increases Kyma technical writers' workload.
 - The review process requires using comments in the Help Portal or in a GitHub issue.
 - Publishing documentation is not instant but needs to be triggered manually and requires waiting at least one day for the build.
 - Links to external sources are not verified.
 - Search results pointing to various sections of the Help Portal.
-- The amount of documentation on various SAP products prevenst open-source users from easily finidng relevant pieces of information
+- The amount of documentation on various SAP products prevents open-source users from easily finding relevant pieces of information

 ### Docsify